notabn/Traffic-Sign-Classifier/README.md

     * Test accuracy = 0.943
     but on the new images I had an accuracy only of 20%

-* with data augmentation with data size 51999 the test accuracy dropped 2%, I suppose the number of epoch should incease with more data
+* with data augmentation with data size 51999 the test accuracy
-    * Validation Loss = 0.386
-    * Validation Accuracy = 0.946
-    * test accuracy = 0.915